8LWXpg/dwag/README.md

 # dwag

-Drag files/folders from your terminal in Windows
+Drag and drop files/folders from your terminal on Windows

 ![preview](./assets/preview.avif)